TeamCloud-CLSP/clsp/README.md

 CLSP Rewrite is a rewrite of an older project with the same name, using modern web technologies like Symfony 3.2 and PHP 7.1.

-## Intallation
-Ensure that you have PHP 7.1, MySQL, and Composer installed.
-Also check that PHP has the proper extensions enabled for Symfony 3.2.
-A list of Symfony 3.2's requirements can be found [here.](http://symfony.com/doc/current/reference/requirements.html)

-Download the project and run `composer install` in the project directory.

-## Run PHP Server

-From the project root, run `php bin/console server:run`

 ## Tech

 CLSP Rewrite utilizes various open source projects